GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender:  `control/actionResult /resources/loadDirectivityTF <string directivityTF_id> <boolean loaded> <string description>`, indicating `loaded=true`if the directivityTF is successfuly loaded and `loaded=false` if not.
+`control/actionResult /resources/loadDirectivityTF <string directivityTF_id> <boolean loaded> <string description>`

+The return confirmation refers to the `directivityTF_id`, indicating `loaded=true`if the directivityTF is successfuly loaded and `loaded=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers excepting the sender:  `/resources/loadDirectivityTF <string directivityTF_id> <string directivityTF_SOFAFile_path> <float spatialResolution>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/loadDirectivityTF DirectivityTF1 c:/tmp/directivityTF.sofa 15`
+BeRTA receives and echoes back to all subscribiers but the sender:`/resources/loadDirectivityTF DirectivityTF1 c:/tmp/directivityTF.sofa 15`

 BeRTA sends back to the sender: `control/actionResult /resources/loadDirectivityTF DirectivityTF1 true Directivity directivityTF1 loaded` or `/resources/loadDirectivityTF DirectivityTF1 false Directivity sofa file couldn't be loaded from c:/tmp/directivityTF.sofa`.

-BeRTA sends an echo to all subscribiers excepting the sender:  `/resources/loadDirectivityTF DirectivityTF1 c:/tmp/directivityTF.sofa 15`

 <!----------------------------------------------------------------------------------->
 ---